mikemadisonweb/yii2-elasticsearch/README.md

 ```
 Analysis
 -------------
 There is a huge amount of options Elasticearch provides for analyzing text.
-Alalyzers, normalizers, token filters are out of the scope of this documentation, you can find loads of information about them in [official docs](https://www.elastic.co/guide/en/elasticsearch/reference/5.4/analysis.html).
+Analyzers, normalizers, token filters are out of the scope of this documentation, you can find loads of information about them in [official docs](https://www.elastic.co/guide/en/elasticsearch/reference/5.4/analysis.html).

-This is an example analysis config for russian language with stop-words filter and snowball stemmer:
+This is an example analysis config for the Russian language with stop-words filter and snowball stemmer:
 ```php
 <?php
 // config/main.php